 Using the surveys, we have worked with local authorities to understand how children and young people feel about their lives and have identified examples of practice improvement that were developed as a result of what young people said.

-The 10,000 Voices Findings (coming soon) showcase how children and young people felt about their lives and our ‘Practice Bank’ showcases case studies of local authority practice.
+The 10,000 Voices Report showcases how children and young people feel about their lives and our ‘Resource Bank’ showcases case studies of local authority practice.

 What makes life good?